 - Premature aging (wrinkles, sagging skin, and age spots)

 Wearing protective clothing and sunglasses in addition to sunscreen adds to our safety while enjoying the sunshine.

-Some people think that more constant exposure to the sun might produce an increased tolerance to the sun’s rays.
-Unfortunately, this is a huge misconception that has led to an increase in late diagnosis of skin cancers and other skin diseases in darker skinned individuals.
-The late diagnosis leads to poor prognosis or outcome.
+Some people think that more constant exposure to the sun might produce increased tolerance to the sun’s rays.
+Unfortunately, this is a huge misconception that has led to an increase in late diagnosis of skin cancers and other skin diseases in darker-skinned individuals.
+A late diagnosis leads to a poor prognosis or outcome.
 I will reference an eloquently written article that elaborates more on black people and sunscreen use.
 Click the link and have a read. https://www.healthline.com/health/black-people-need-sunscreen#1

 The melanin in your skin cannot stand alone against the sun’s powerful rays.

 Chemical vs Physical Sunscreen

 Let’s discuss the reason for the Casper glow.
 Zinc and Titanium dioxide is the natural minerals in physical sunscreens that cause the white or grey cast on most skin types.
 Physical sunscreens create a nice barrier on the skin’s surface that reflect the sun’s rays essentially causing them to bounce off the skin.
 This is great, except that the product sits on top of the skin.
 The sunscreen is not absorbed and leaves that ghastly, dreaded cast.
 The second classification of sunscreen is the chemical sunscreen.
 These sunscreens are absorbed into the skin and must be applied at least fifteen minutes before going into the sun for them to effectively do their job.
 Chemical sunscreens contain chemicals such as: